nikkun1028/IntroAPIs_FinalProject/README.md

 sample request body:
 > this is a request body for POST api/Player <br />
 any misspelling of the property name will cause it to be null <br />
-which will possibly throw an error from the database constraints.
+which will possibly throw an error because of the database constraints.
 ```
 {
   "playerName": "example_name",